Skip to content

 GET Retrieve identification origination

-Call this endpoint to check the identification_origination_status and get the esigning_id and the identification_id required to prompt your customer to complete the e-signing and the video identification processes.
+Call this endpoint to check the identification_origination_status and get the esigning_id and identification_id required to prompt your customer to complete the process.

 Once the identification flow is created, the loan application status transitions to identification_pending.